soxueren/atsd/administration/compaction-test.md

 The purpose of this guide is to compute ATSD storage efficiency for a custom dataset in order to identify optimal compression and data encoding settings and produce sizing estimates.
-Please note that compression and encoding options are supported only in ATSD Standard and Enterprise Edition.
+Please note that compression and encoding options are supported only in the ATSD Standard and Enterprise Edition.

-> Note: it is recommended that this test is performed on a test ATSD instance, not a production instance.
+> Note: it is recommended that this test be performed on a test ATSD instance, not a production instance.

-Open the Metrics page found on the main menu, click CREATE button on the bottom of the page to create new `metrics` that you are planning to load into ATSD with the correct data type (short, integer, long, float, double or decimal, depending on the type of data you would like to store).
+Open the Metrics page found on the main menu.
+Click the CREATE button on the bottom of the page to create new `metrics` that you are planning to load into ATSD with the correct data type (short, integer, long, float, double or decimal, depending on the type of data you would like to store).